-With a population of around 149,800 living in high density at nearly 30 people per hectare, the pressures of success continue to challenge the city and its communities today.
-There are 33,000 students, boosting our 16-29 year old group to 32% of the population - over twice the national average.
+With a population of over 151,000, the pressures of success continue to challenge the city and its communities today.
+There are 33,000 students, boosting our 18-29 year old group to 32% of the population.
+This is the largest proportion of adults in full-time studies of any city in England and Wales.
 This affects the demand for entertainment facilities, which in turn must be balanced with the needs of other those living in the vicinity of those facilities.

-There are ambitious plans for promoting a renaissance in Oxford by developing the unrealised potential of the city's West End, with significant opportunities to add housing, leisure, cultural, and retail capacity to this part of the town centre.
+There were ambitious plans for promoting a renaissance in Oxford by developing the unrealised potential of the city, with the re-development of the Westgate Centre, which provided significant opportunities to add leisure, cultural, and retail capacity to that part of the town centre.
 The importance of enhancing the celebrated quality of Oxford's historical built environment is paramount, along with the need to complement existing architecture with challenging design and public art.

 Incorporating improvements to the transport infrastructure will also be a key ingredient of any major urban development.
 The city is at the centre of important national and regional road and rail networks so that managing transport pressures is a challenge as it is to all historic towns.
-Local bus services are a vital means of transport for many in the city, with 33% of households not owning a car, compared with 20% in the region.
+Local bus services are a vital means of transport for many in the city.
 The first Park and Ride scheme in the country was established here in 1973 and has expanded to play a major part in managing travel within the city.
-The adequacy of late night bus, train and taxi services is a key consideration in developing an evening and late-night economy in which alcohol is consumed.
+The adequacy of late night bus, train, taxi and private hire services is a key consideration in developing an evening and late-night economy in which alcohol is consumed.